-David Serpa, a real estate agent in Temecula, CA, organized a country music festival as a customer appreciation event – it brought his community and customer base together in a truly memorable way!
+David Serpa, a real estate agent in Temecula, CA, organized a country music festival for their customers – it brought his community and customer base together in a truly memorable way!

-Customer appreciation, referral programs, and loyalty programs are a great combination!
+Referral programs, loyalty programs and showing your customers that you appreciate them are a great combination!
 Loyalty and referral programs are not aimed at selling to customers but rather at rewarding them for staying with you and for sending their friends to you.

-These programs make rewarding customers easy and straightforward, which can tie into your customer appreciation efforts well.
+These programs make rewarding customers easy and straightforward, which can tie into your appreciation efforts well.

 Your invitation should be personalized and make it clear that you’re inviting them to join because you appreciate them.